1. Start with learning outcomes

 Outcome tags are shortened versions of the outcomes.
 Add them to pages throughout the course to reflect alignment between learning activities and outcomes. (i.e. what you're learning about on a page relates to a learning outcome).
 Outcome tags are also necessary when using the assessment system.

-Go to Course Setup > Outcomes
+Go to Course Setup > Outcomes.

-Type in your outcomes and outcome tags
+Type in your course objective, learning outcomes and outcome tags.

-On each of page that you build inside your course, tag it with the outcome tag that it relates to.
+On each page that you build inside your course, tag it with the outcome tag that it relates to.